technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 8 - Set up intelligent skill finder model.md

     ![A screenshot of a computer Description automatically generated](./media/media8/image8.png)

-10. Select **Save & Close on the top of Language rating model page to navigate back to the Omnichannel Configuration page**.
+10. Select **Save & Close** on the top of Language rating model page to navigate back to the Omnichannel Configuration page.

     ![A screenshot of a computer Description automatically generated](./media/media8/image9.png)